zzzprojects/docs/entityframework-classic.net/pages/features/audit.md

 ###### Properties (Unmapped)

-This properties values are only accessible via the `LastAudit` property.
+These properties values are only accessible via the `LastAudit` property.

 | Name | Description | Example |
 | :--- | :---------- | :------ |